valerieding/Happiness-Map-App/README.md

 - We wrote tests for additional functions that were added since last week (emptyMapObj, formatScore, allMapObjs).
 - We changed the data structures slightly so all tests were updated to reflect the new fields.

+Backend:
+- The design doc says there will be addUpvote() and addDownvote() functions.
+We changed these to be add_reaction() to make it easier to incorporate a wider range of reactions in the future (ex. happy, sad, funny, etc.).
+For this iteration, you can add an upvote reaction, or a downvote reaction.
+- The design doc says that add_vote() will call updateCampusAverage() and updateBuildingAverage().
+We moved the functionality of the latter two functions into get_building_average() and get_campus_average(): they calculate the average values when called, so there is no need to have an updateCampusAverage() or updateBuildingAverage() function.
+- We added a get_happiness_level(userId) method to return the most recent happiness vote level of a given user
+- Because all voting/posting takes place on campus right now, for this iteration, get_recent_posts() returns all posts within a given time range, posted on campus, sorted by timestamp. get_trending_posts() returns all posts posted on campus, sorted by upvote count.
+In the next iteration, we will take location into consideration.
+- Because remove_post() is only used for admin functionality, and that is not implemented in this iteration, we have left out the implementation and unit tests for remove_post().

 ### 8.)
 Anything else:
 ### 9.)
 Peer-evaluation: